shuowu/text-highlighter/README.md

 Use ES module

 ```
-import TextHighlighter from 'texthighlighter-esm'
+import TextHighlighter from 'text-highlighter-esm'
 ```

 Use IIFE

-Add minified script file to head section of your web page, the file can be find in `node_modules/texthighlighter-esm/dist/bundle.min.js`.
+Add minified script file to head section of your web page, the file can be find in `node_modules/text-highlighter-esm/dist/bundle.min.js`.
 Feel free to upload it into CDN or move to the src folder.

 Include minified lib file in HTML